jcletousey/personal-website/README.md

 }
 ```

-2. Create the corresponding directories in the `content` one
+2. Create the corresponding directories in the `content` directory.
+For example, with an english and a french locales:

 ```
 |- src
    |- content